dwblair/feather-non-latching-relay/README.md

 # Overview

-'non-latching.ino' is Arduino code for the Adafruit Feather 32u4 + Non-Latching Relay FeatherWing
+'non-latching.ino' is Arduino code for the Adafruit Feather 32u4 + Non-Latching Relay FeatherWing.

-'non-latching.ino' allows for control of a relay via commands sent to the Feather over USB Serial:  turning the relay on and off, as well as turning the relay off for a set number of seconds.
+'non-latching.ino' allows for control of a relay via commands sent to the Feather over USB Serial.

+**NOTE**: firmware defaults to relay=on when microcontroller is powered on

-The included demo Python script demonstrates interacting with the Feather via the command line.
+The included demo Python script demonstrates interacting with the Feather via the command line..

 See below for detailed setup and usage.